creativescala/creative-scala/book/src/pages/polygons/02-polar.md

 val cartesian = Point(3, 4)
 ```

 To create a polar point we need a length and an angle.
-In Doodle angles are their own type, called `Angle`.
+The length is just a number, but in Doodle angles are their own type called `Angle`.
 We usually construct angles in terms of degrees.
 Here's an example.

 ```scala mdoc:silent
 val ninety = 90.degrees